-However, there have been significant prior period adjustments.
+However, there have been significant prior period adjustments which have led to reductions of £83.7m in the Council's long term assets as at 31 March 2018 and £39.8m as at 31 March 2019.
 These are largely technical adjustments which have no impact on the way the authority runs its operations.
-There is further detail in Note 43 on page 101.